 Strange background noises and unstable connections were common in the era of analog mobile phone networks.
 The all-digital mobile networks of today, however, typically offer connections that are reliable and largely noise-free.

-There is a chance that someone is listening in on or recording your discussion if you hear odd noises in the background or, worse yet, if you hear the voice of someone that does not belong to the person you called.
+There is a chance that someone is listening in on or recording your discussion if you hear odd noises in the background.

 These situations involve your gadget being misused but not necessarily being spied on.